Security considerations for Azure Container Instances

 Log all container administrative user access for auditing

-Maintain an accurate audit trail of administrative access to your container ecosystem, container registry, and container images.
+Maintain an accurate audit trail of administrative access to your container ecosystem, including your Kubernetes cluster, container registry, and container images.
 These logs might be necessary for auditing purposes and will be useful as forensic evidence after any security incident.
-You can use the Azure Container Monitoring solution to achieve this purpose.
+Azure solutions include: